 Without the context that you share as a couple, people aren’t going to see the humor in your partner’s uncanny ability to get lost in his own home town.
 They’ll just see disrespect.

-8. What Not to Post: Pictures of pricey presents.
+8. There’s no need to flaunt pictures of pricey presents.

 Why It’s a Mistake: That’s great if your partner can afford diamonds and jewels and Apple products.
 Showing those gifts off on social media is a big mistake, though.